 When Should You Consider Weight Loss Drugs?

-Weight loss drugs should ONLY be considered after all other weight loss interventions have been trialled and evaluated first.
+Weight loss drugs should ONLY be considered after all other weight loss interventions have been trialed and evaluated first.

 Considerations That Your Doctor Should Discuss With You Before Starting Ozempic Or Wegovy